rfitzhugh/rfitzhugh.github.io/content/en/posts/2026-06-30-fy-in-review-brag-doc.md

 ### Programs and projects

 For each major body of work: Situation, Behavior, Impact, in that order.
 Name the project.
-If it has an internal codename nobody outside your org will recognize, translate it - lead with the outcome, then the name, not the other way around.
-"Reduced median PR cycle time 60%" reads better than "Led Project Sonic".
+If it has an internal codename nobody outside your org will recognize, translate it.
+Lead with the outcome, then the name, not the other way around, e.g., "Reduced median PR cycle time 60%" reads better than "Led Project Sonic".

 ### Organizational leverage and mentorship